davidderaedt/CC-Extension-Builder-for-Brackets/README.md

 > *Warning*: This is a preview build.
 It is only compatible with Mac OSX (for now).

+This project leverages my [Creative Cloud Extensions CLI](https://github.com/davidderaedt/CCEXTCLI) to deploy a ready-to-use extension template based on a modified version of my [Creative Cloud Extension boilerplate](https://github.com/davidderaedt/ccext-boilerplate) (Standard).

 ##Installation

-This extension is not compatible with Brackets's Extension Manager.
+> This extension is not compatible with Brackets's Extension Manager.

 To install: